bxdoan/bxdoan/README.md

 <div align="center">

-> Sometimes it’s necessary to do unnecessary things.
+> It’s not the years in your life that count.
+It’s the life in your years.

-> — Kanade Jinguuji —
+> — Abraham Lincoln —

 </div>